Manu343726/biicode-posts/tiny-metaprogramming-library/overview.md

 # A Tiny Metaprogramming Library

-Seems that people likes template metaprogramming.
-After three successful blog posts about tmp, with 5k views on average each one, I'm sure people likes and wants to understand that obscure corner of C++.
+It seems people like template metaprogramming.
+After three successful blog posts about tmp - with 5k views on average each one - I'm sure people like and even want to understand that obscure corner of C++.

-It's not a funny way to play with the compiler only. **Template metaprogramming is a powerful tool for C++ developers, and something that many of us must deal with everyday.**
+It's not a funny way to play with the compiler only, **template metaprogramming is a powerful tool for C++ developers and something that many of us must deal with everyday.**

 ## Why?

-C++ is a great language to write applications, but's even better to write libraries.
-You can write abstract, natural (readable), and performant generic APIs.
+C++ is a great language to write applications in, but it's even better to write libraries.
+You can write abstract, natural (readable) and performant generic APIs.
-For me the best example is the `vector` template (The algebraic vector, not the C++ `std::vector` one):
+To me the best example is the `vector` template (The algebraic vector, not the C++ `std::vector` one):

 ``` cpp
 template<typename T>